ppy/osu-wiki/news/2024/2024-07-25-introducing-daily-challenges.md

 ![](/wiki/shared/news/2024-07-25-introducing-daily-challenges/daily-challenge-calendar.png?1)

-After passing the beatmap of the day, it will be counted towards "daily challenge" totals on the profile (which are updated once per day).
+After passing the beatmap of the day, it will be counted towards "daily challenge" totals on the profile (which are updated at the end of each day).

 ![](/wiki/shared/news/2024-07-25-introducing-daily-challenges/daily-challenge-profile-stats.jpg)